Lifestyle Considerations for Women with PMOS (formerly PCOS): An Ayurvedic Perspective

 Certified Ayurvedic Practitioner

-Polyendocrine Metabolic Ovarian Syndrome (PMOS) — the new clinical name for what was historically called Polycystic Ovary Syndrome (PCOS) — affects millions of women worldwide, presenting a complex challenge that requires a comprehensive approach to wellness.
-While modern medicine offers valuable insights, Ayurveda—the ancient Indian system of medicine—provides a unique perspective that views PMOS not as a disease to be cured, but as an imbalance to be restored.
+Polyendocrine Metabolic Ovarian Syndrome (PMOS), the new clinical name for what was historically called Polycystic Ovary Syndrome (PCOS), affects millions of women worldwide, and it asks for a wide-angle approach to wellness.
+Modern medicine offers valuable insights.
+Ayurveda, the ancient Indian system of medicine, adds a different lens: it views PMOS not as a disease to be cured, but as an imbalance to be restored.

 In Ayurveda, health is understood as a state of balance between three fundamental energies, or doshas: Vata (air and space), Pitta (fire and water), and Kapha (earth and water).
 PMOS (formerly PCOS) is often associated with an imbalance in Kapha dosha, which governs structure, stability, and growth in the body.